People often walk into our newly remodeled master bathroom and remark, “You did this? How did you do it?”

 Except the replacement the shades I ordered were still too creamy and I misunderstood the way they mounted.
 (The photo above shows the “after” shade and me holding the replacement shade.)

 Right at the end, I decided to just spray paint the shades with a very thin coat of primer!
 I was in the process of priming the pre-cut molding pieces at that time.
 (Actually, it was so down to the wire for the One Room Challenge Reveal day, that I had enlisted my friend Mary to help me spray paint the molding.
 She made me paint the shades because she was so afraid it wouldn’t work.)
 Of course, it worked out beautifully!
-You honestly can’t even tell they were painted.
+You honestly can not even tell they were painted.

 The area on either side of the entrance to the bathroom especially became the holding area (dumping ground).
 This photo was likely taken on a good day when some of the discarded tools and such had actually been picked up and you are only seeing one side of the door!